Graduate Visitor Program

 The student’s work must be a programmatic fit to NCAR.
 The visit must be part of the student’s thesis or final project work.

-Nominations are limited to one student per NCAR staff member per year.
+Nominations are limited to one student per NSF NCAR staff member per year.

 Length of the Award

-Visits can be between two and twelve months.
+Visits can be between two and six months.
+Extensions beyond six months can be granted if you have additional funding from your home institution or the host lab.
 The length of the visit needs to be justified in the student’s application and must be appropriate for the proposed project.
 Most awards are three to six months.
 Personal circumstances that require a stay less than two months should be discussed with GVP before submitting an application.